 With new ghost kitchen brands popping up on every corner, the “Virtual Kitchen Revolution” is officially sweeping the nation — Tomlinson Brands is one pioneer leading the charge.

 Tomlinson isn’t just a brand; it’s a ghost kitchen universe.
 They’re home to 8 different brands and concepts, with a virtual gourmet grocery also under development.
 Whether it’s a basket of beignets, a handful of fried chicken, or tasty mint tea, there is great thought, love, and care present in all of their concepts.

 Tomlinson Brands are a virtual food hall - a new concept built for the 2020s.
 With one sit-down location, they host many different selections through Bbot’s food hall-friendly online menu.
 Guests scan the QR codes at the table, ordering from a multitude of cuisines without being limited to one specific brand.

 We chatted with Aley Oberdorf, a delivery driver turned Operations Manager, to learn more about how Tomlinson Brands has grown to success.

 Juggling dine-in, pickup, takeout, and delivery

-Virtual food halls are a great way to save money on real estate and create diverse food options but come with their own set of challenges.
-A large part of revenue relies on delivery, and Tomlinson saw slow pickup times and low order requests by depending on third-party delivery services.
+Virtual food halls are a great way to save money on real estate and create diverse food options, but come with their own set of challenges.
+A large part of revenue relies on delivery, and Tomlinson needed a solution that could increase pickup times and the number of orders flowing in.

 With such a diverse group of brands, their ability to gain return customers through delivery was struggling.
 After all, much of guest loyalty comes from brand identity, and with such a wide array of options, how does a ghost kitchen universe create that essential voice?

 Tomlinson Brands wanted more brand unification between concepts for more orders and faster delivery.

 Tomlinson Brands adopted Bbot’s innovative ordering solutions to create a more consistent, branded menu set, creating a Tomlinson food universe on par with Marvel’s Cinematic counterpart.